spring-projects/spring-petclinic/readme.md

 ## Database configuration

-In its default configuration, Petclinic uses an in-memory database (HSQLDB) which gets populated at startup with data.
+In its default configuration, Petclinic uses an in-memory database (H2) which gets populated at startup with data.
+The h2 console is automatically exposed at `http://localhost:8080/h2-console` and it is possibl to inspect the content of the database using the `jdbc:h2:mem:testdb` url.

 A similar setup is provided for MySql in case a persistent database configuration is needed.
 Note that whenever the database type is changed, the app needs to be run with a different profile: `spring.profiles.active=mysql` for MySql.

 You could start MySql locally with whatever installer works for your OS, or with docker: